 Minimum inhibitory concentration (MIC) determination

-For the MIC determination of the gels, the average concentration of inoculum was standardized as follows: The fungi colonies grown were picked up and transferred into BHI (brain heart infusion) broth and again incubated at 35°C. After the mycelial growth was visually confirmed, the formed conidal mass was removed and transferred to 10 mL of saline solution at 90%.
+For the MIC determination of the gels, the average concentration of inoculum was standardized as follows: the fungi colonies grown were picked up and transferred into BHI (brain heart infusion) broth and again incubated at 35°C. After the mycelial growth was visually confirmed, the formed conidal mass was removed and transferred to 10 ml of saline solution at 90%.
 Each suspension was homogenized using a vortex and the inoculum separated by filtration through glass wool.
-The number of colonies in suspension was determined by UV spectroscopy (UV-vis Spectrum series SP-2000UV, Shanghai, China), correlating the absolute absorbance at 530 nm with a suspension corresponding to approximately 104 CFU.mL-1 (EUCAST-AFTS, 2008).
+The number of colonies in suspension was determined by UV spectroscopy (UV-vis Spectrum series SP-2000UV, Shanghai, China), correlating the absolute absorbance at 530 nm with a suspension corresponding to approximately 104 CFU.ml-1 (EUCAST-AFTS, 2008).
 To achieve this concentration, several dilutions were necessary in an RPMI-160 medium.

 The antifungal activity of the Chit and TMC was performed using 96-well cell microliter culture plates (Fisher Scientific, Atlanta, USA) by a standard dilution method.
-100 L of RPMI-160 medium was added to all wells, with exception of those in column 3 for which 3 wells (3A, 3B and 3C) were filled with Chit gel, then wells 3D and 3E were filled with acetic acid at 1.0% (Chit solvent), and 3F, 3G and 3H were filled with the TMC derivative gel.
+100 l of RPMI-160 medium was added to all wells, with exception of those in column 3 for which 3 wells (3A, 3B and 3C) were filled with Chit gel, then wells 3D and 3E were filled with acetic acid at 1.0% (Chit solvent), and 3F, 3G and 3H were filled with the TMC derivative gel.

 The first row (1A‒1H) was marked as a negative control without any inocula.
 The second row (2A-2H) served as a positive control (no polymers).
-From the fourth column on, each well was filled with an additional 100 g of polymer gels (Chit and TMC, separately) in serial two-fold dilutions (from 2.0gL-1 to 7.8 gmL-1).
-The inoculum was added (100 L of fungal suspension) in these wells.
+From the fourth column on, each well was filled with an additional 100 g of polymer gels (Chit and TMC, separately) in serial two-fold dilutions (from 2.0gl-1 to 7.8 gml-1).
+The inoculum was added (100 l of fungal suspension) in these wells.
 The plates were stored for 7 days at 37 °C under aerobic conditions.
 The lowest concentrations without detectable change in turbidity were defined as MICs.
 All tests were run in triplicate.

 Coatings